 So back on down.
 Only a couple of hundred feet from the top we popped out of the cloud to some glowing autumn light.

 I still had not seen anyone all day.
 That was a surprise because once up on the heights there are wide views.
-I speculated that, perhaps, others had not been so lucky and had been consumed by the bog before they could reach the hill.
+I speculated that, perhaps, others had not been so lucky and the bog had consumed them before they could reach the hill.
 I kept an eye out for signs of walkers flailing their arms for help.
 But I saw none.
 Somehow the return did not seem quite as bad, though this time my right leg disappeared twice.

 Approaching the Loch I decided that the dog needed to return to his proper colour.
 A quick swim should see him clean.
 So I lobbed a few sticks into the water and Jet duly obliged and fetched them back for me.